-Many of our studies aim to discover diagnostic, prognostic and predictive biomarkers in plasma (Chandran et al., Clin Can Res 2019; Russel et al., Int J Cancer.
+Many of our studies aim to discover diagnostic, prognostic and predictive biomarkers in plasma (Babacic et al., JITC 2020, Russel et al., Int J Cancer.
 2016; Walker, EBioMedicine.
 2015), but we also have experience in adapting protocols for specific plasma proteome applications such as analysing the protein corona of viruses and nanoparticles (Ezzat Ahmed et al., Nature Comm.
 2019; Vogt et al., PlosOne.
-2015) or quantifying proteins from immunocapture analysis in plasma (Neiman et al., Proteomics, 2013) as well as analysing other biological fluids such as pleural effusion (Pernemalm et al., Proteomics.
+2015) or characterizing the protein component of circulating extracellular vesicle (Chandran et al., Clin Can Res 2019), as well as analysing other biological fluids such as pleural effusion (Pernemalm et al., Proteomics.
 2009), cystic fluid (Dinets et al., PlosOne 2015), and cerebrospinal fluid.

 Lung cancer research

 Team leader: Dr. Lukas Orre